When does an insect bite need medical attention?

 – when the bite causes severe swelling in the face, mouth, eyes

-In the tropics, dengue fever is more prevalent with mosquito bites and symptoms tend to appear a few days to a week after the mosquito bite if you are in an area with high incidence of dengue infection.
-Dengue fever causes intermittent high fever, tiredness, headaches, body & joint aches, rashes and some may develop bleeding.
+In the tropics, dengue fever is prevalent with mosquito bites and symptoms tend to appear a few days to a week after the mosquito bite.
+Dengue fever causes intermittent high fever, tiredness, headaches, body and joint aches, rashes and some may develop bleeding.

 Malaria tends to occur in some parts of Asia and this infection would require prompt treatment if you have travelled to areas with high risk of malaria.